 However, some people with the disease may not have any symptoms at all.

 It is essential to understand how coronavirus transmits from one person to another.
 This knowledge will help protect the vulnerable and limit the spread of the virus.

 In this article, learn more about its potential transmission routes, including whether or not the virus is airborne.

 Virologists are still unsure about exactly how SARS-CoV-2 spreads.
 So far, they have been working from the knowledge they have of other coronaviruses, such as Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).

 Experts tend to agree that coronaviruses are transmittable through the inhalation of droplets from a person who has the infection.
 Coughs and sneezes expel droplets from the body.

 Airborne particles are much smaller than droplets and can linger in the air for longer.
 Air currents can also carry them longer distances.
 The measles virus, for example, can remain contagious in the air for up to 2 hours.

 Most respiratory viruses are most contagious when a person has symptoms.
 However, there is growing evidence to suggest that the virus might also spread during the incubation period, before a person develops any symptoms.

 The incubation period is the time that elapses between the virus entering the body and symptoms developing.
-Experts consider this to be between 2 and 14 days for SARS-CoV-2.
+Experts consider this to be between

 - between people who are within 6 feet (2 meters) of each other